The Best Web Hosting for Your WordPress Website

-Siteground is a little bit more expensive than Hostgator, but they also have more features and faster response times.
-If you go with the mid-level shared hosting plan, they give you a special deal for $7.95 per month, but after your contract is up, it’ll go up to $14.95 per month.
+Siteground is a bit more expensive than some of the cheapest hosting services, but they’re also faster, more secure, and have consistently reliable servers.
+If you go with the mid-level shared hosting plan, they give you a special deal for $5.95 per month, but after your contract is up, it’ll go up to $19.95 per month.
 Still pretty cheap for good hosting, but make sure you consider the regular prices before you buy.
 In my opinion, it’s worth the extra cost.

 Other Hosting Options

 If you don’t have much traffic and you don’t use much bandwidth, you probably don’t need anything more than shared hosting.
 But, you definitely need reliable hosting.

 If you grow too big for shared hosting, you might want to consider upgrading.
 However, in most cases, you won’t need anything more than shared hosting if you have less than 25,000 visitors per month, unless you have huge traffic spikes.